 Last-Click Attribution

 Gives 100% credit to the final interaction before install.
 Simple to implement but ignores the customer journey.
+Best for: direct response campaigns, simple funnels, quick decision cycles.

 First-Click Attribution

 Credits the initial touchpoint that introduced the user to your app.
 Useful for awareness campaigns but ignores nurturing.
+Best for: brand awareness measurement, top-of-funnel optimization.

 Multi-Touch Attribution